BobGneu/cryptopals-csharp/README.md

 All of these solutions are completed using C# and are exectuted in the context of NUnit Test cases for validation and organization.

+If you would like to suggest changes or to discuss my implementation please dont hesitate.

 # Set 1 - Basics

 - [x] Challenge 1 - Convert hex to base 64